Murder Charge Dropped Against Vietnamese Woman In Death Of Kim Jong Un's Half-Brother

 Prosecutors dropped murder charges Monday against a woman who smeared the VX nerve agent on the half-brother of North Korean leader Kim Jong Un.
 Doan Thi Huong of Vietnam pleaded guilty to a lesser charge of causing bodily harm.
 Her lawyers say she could go free as early as next month.

-Huong, wqo is said to be 30, has been in custody in a Malaysian prison for more than two years since the brazen daylight attack against Kim Jong Nam as he walked through an airport terminal in Kuala Lampur in February 2017.
+Huong, who is said to be 30, has been in custody in a Malaysian prison for more than two years since the brazen daylight attack against Kim Jong Nam as he walked through an airport terminal in Kuala Lampur in February 2017.
 Malaysian prosecutors charged Huong and an Indonesian woman with murder.
 Both women said they thought they were participating in a prank for a Japanese game show.

 The Indonesian woman, Siti Aisyah, was unexpectedly freed last month after prosecutors dropped all charges against her.
 After extensive lobbying by the Indonesian government, the Malaysian attorney general had personally approved the decision to release Aisyah.
 Huong was kept in custody, and the attorney general ordered that her murder trial proceed.

-But pressed by the Vietnamese government and Huong's lawyers, the attorney general decided to offer a reduced charge, the Associated Press reported.
-On Monday judge sentenced Huong to 40 months in prison, and her attorneys say she could walk free as early as May after time served.
+But pressed by the Vietnamese government and Huong's lawyers, the attorney general decided to offer a reduced charge, The Associated Press reported.
+On Monday a judge sentenced Huong to 40 months in prison, and her attorneys say she could walk free as early as May after time served.

 With Huong's impending release, no one will be left in custody for Kim's murder.
 Four North Korean suspects, believed to have been responsible for the attack, fled the country within hours.
 Huong's lawyer told reporters those North Korean suspects were the "real assassins," the AP reported.
 They "exploited her weakness and manipulated her to carry out their evil designs under the camouflage of funny videos and pranks," he said.